Confidential Borderline Personality Disorder (BPD) Assessment Near Dallas, Texas

 What Happens If I Receive a Diagnosis of BPD?

-A diagnosis of Borderline Personality Disorder (BPD) marks the beginning of a supportive and structured path forward at BasePoint by BreakThrough.
-We work closely with you and your insurance provider, using an evidence-based free BPD assessment for young adults in Texas to tailor a treatment plan designed around your unique needs, challenges, and goals.
+A diagnosis of Borderline Personality Disorder (BPD) marks the beginning of a supportive and structured path forward at BasePoint BreakThrough.
+After diagnosis, we will work closely with you and your insurance provider, using our evidence-based assessment to tailor a treatment plan designed around your unique needs, challenges, and goals.

-A customized treatment plan can include individual or group Dialectical Behavior Therapy (DBT) sessions, and family involvement to strengthen your support system.
-Our team also considers co-occurring conditions in borderline personality disorder in women and men to ensure all aspects of your mental health are addressed.
+A customized treatment plan can include individual or group Dialectical Behavior Therapy (DBT) sessions, and family psychoeduction to strengthen your support system.
+Our team also considers co-occurring conditions to ensure all aspects of your mental health are addressed.
 Receiving a diagnosis does not define who you are; it simply provides clarity about what you are experiencing and the best ways to manage it.
 With a personalized treatment plan in place, you will have access to ongoing care and resources that promote stability, healing, and long-term growth.

-- Borderline personality disorder is a complex mental health condition to treat.
-It is associated with other personality disorders.
-It makes a proper diagnosis and treatment challenging.
+- Borderline Personality Disorder (BPD) is a complex mental health condition to treat, and is associated with other personality disorders, which can make a proper diagnosis and treatment challenging.
 Many research trials demonstrate that drugs are only moderately effective on their own.

 - Borderline personality disorder falls into Cluster B personality disorders category, which are characterized by behavior that is emotional or erratic.
 The lifetime prevalence of BPD is approximately 2.7% of the adult population.

 - Borderline personality disorder is one of 10 personality disorders identified by the DSM-5.
-Symptoms include a pattern of unstable relationships, impulsive behavior, and extreme emotions.
+BPD symptoms include a pattern of unstable relationships, impulsive behavior, and extreme emotions.

 - Partial hospitalization demonstrates a significant decrease in symptoms in people with borderline personality disorder.
-Patients had a reduction in suicidal and self-mutilatory acts, lower inpatient days, and better social function, which continued until the study ended.
+Patients had a reduction in suicidal acts, self-mutilating behaviors, lower inpatient days, and better social functioning, which continued until the study ended.

-- When borderline personality disorder is left untreated, it creates chaotic personal relationships, difficulty keeping a job, increased risk of divorce, and legal and financial problems.
+- When BPD is left untreated, it creates chaotic personal relationships, difficulty keeping a job, increased risk of divorce, and legal and financial problems.